-Configure AWS SSO with Access for SaaS · Cloudflare for Teams documentation
+Configure AWS SSO with Access for SaaS

 Configure Cloudflare

-In a separate tab or window, open the Cloudflare for Teams Dashboard and navigate to Access > Applications.
+In a separate tab or window, open the Zero Trust Dashboard and navigate to Access > Applications.

 Select SaaS as the application type to begin creating a SaaS application.

-Copy the following fields from your AWS account and input them in the Cloudflare for Teams application configuration:
+Copy the following fields from your AWS account and input them in the Zero Trust application configuration:

 AWS value Cloudflare value AWS SSO ACS URL Assertion Consumer Service URL AWS SSO Issuer URL Entity ID